Ralph-Lee/blog/wip/code-reviews.md

 #### No Follow-up

 If any action items are created as a result of the code review, when will those items be expected for completion?
-Exactly who will be researching the benefits of `IDisposable`, and who will be presenting that at the next lunch-and-learn?
-It's less effective to say "we should all research the foo pattern for the future" beacuse it's not likely to happen.
+Exactly who will be researching the benefits of `yield return`, and who will be presenting that at the next lunch-and-learn?
+The concrete follow-up will be less likely to occur if we simply say "we should all research the foo pattern for the future".

-Give dev team members deliverables with a reasonable timeline.
-Follow up in the next regular code review, or in a stand-up, in a lunch session, etc.
+Commit to it - give dev team members deliverables with a reasonable timeline.
+Follow up in the next regular code review, or in a stand-up, in a lunch session, etc. Make a calendar item for it to occur.

 #### Focus On Irrelevant/Religion